udacity/course-ud303/Lesson-1/README.md

 # Lesson 1

-There are no downloadable exercises for Lesson 1 of this course.
+The exercises for Lesson 1 of this course don't require any downloadable files.